The Table Project’s travel guide to Japan

 • 21st Century Museum of Contemporary Art

-Kanazawa If you have the time, you must take Shinkansen to the city of Kanazawa.
+Kanazawa If you have the time, you must take the Shinkansen to the city of Kanazawa.
 Stay at The Share Hotel, Kumu.
-Kanazawa deserves two days, it’s a big city with lots to see, and the trip on the shinkansen is really cool.
-The old samurai district in Kanazawa is super nice, and I have bought many beautiful lacquer bowls here.
-On the weekends the Japanese go here in their formal kimonos.
+Kanazawa deserves two days; it’s a big city with lots to see, and the trip on the Shinkansen is really cool.
+The old samurai district in Kanazawa is super nice, and I have bought many beautiful lacquer bowls there.
+On weekends, the Japanese visit in their formal kimonos.

-Don’t miss the 21st Century Museum of Contemporary Art, the castle and the finest Suzuki museum.
-There’s a fish market where you can have really delicious sashimi on plastic stool with the locals.
-Tip… In the historic samurai district, you can have soft ice with real gold and there is a gold museum.
+Don’t miss the 21st Century Museum of Contemporary Art, the castle, and the finest Suzuki museum dedicated to the Buddhist philosopher D.T.
+Suzuki.
+There’s a fish market where you can enjoy really delicious sashimi.

 • Old city of Arita